uzochukwuV/May-The-Flow-Be-With-You/README.md

 3. **Build & Commit**
    - Work on your Flow project based on the weekly themes
-   - Make daily submissions by creating folders with date-based names (e.g., `0504` for May 4th)
+   - Make daily submissions to maximize chances of winning
    - Each submission must reference what was added that day and include source code
    - You can submit up to one entry per day from May 4-31